Yokohama Landmark Tower

 Trivia

-• Tokyo Tower is the tallest structure in Japan (333 meters) but is little more than a transmission tower.
-Its highest viewing platform is actually lower than Yokohama Landmark Tower's.
+• Tokyo Tower is a taller structure (333 meters), but its highest viewing platform is actually lower than Yokohama Landmark Tower's.

 • The hidden 71st floor contains two tuned mass dampers on opposite sides of the building to reduce sway.